jealouscloud/noaha.org/backend/web/hypertext/README.md

 Its intent is to have highly pure / functional functions isolated from logic

-Executed correctly, this should keep concerns
+Executed correctly, this should keep concerns separated.